deoxxa/npmrc/README.md

 Note For Windows Users
 ----------------------

-You may have to run npmrc in a shell (cmd, PowerShell, Git Bash, etc) with elevated (Admiistratory) privileges to get it to run.
+You may have to run npmrc in a shell (cmd, PowerShell, Git Bash, etc) with elevated (Administrative) privileges to get it to run.

 Environment Variables
 ---------------------